In the pursuit of doing the best SEO work we can, one thing that may be overlooked or undervalued is optimizing for voice search.

 Have you claimed your Google Business Profile and is all of your info up to date?

-A key factor in optimizing for voice search is building your local listing and presence.
+A critical factor in optimizing for voice search is building your local listing and presence.
 Over 55% of people use voice search to find local businesses.

 If you haven’t claimed your Google Business Profile listing yet, you need to.
-This is where you add your business’ information such as hours of operation, address, phone, services, reviews, pictures, link to your website and a short bio about your business.
+This is where you add your business information such as hours of operation, address, phone, services, reviews, pictures, link to your website, and a short bio about your business.
 The more information you share on your listing the more confidence people will have in your business and the easier it will be for someone to choose you.
+These are suggestions by Patty Malowney from Badass Web Goddess Agency to optimize your Google Business Profile:

 - Use your keywords in your GBP name